Summer 2016 tariff just reduced to £799 per week stay. Previously listed as £899 per week, a saving of £100.

 From the huge driveway with parking for several cars, you enter the hallway with a lovely ground floor double bedroom to the left.
 This rooms has a feature fireplace and bay windows.
 Through the kitchen there is a downstairs WC and wash hand basin and a separate cloakroom in the hallway.

 To the right is the large lounge/sitting room with windows to two sides, which enjoys lovely views.
 There is leather seating for 6, a foot stool,a 32inch flat screen Freeview TV & DVD and the focal point is a lovely original Victorian cast iron fire place.

 The kitchen is next to the dining room.
 This is a stylish modern fitted kitchen with all separate washing up area, two food prep sinks, dishwasher, built in fridge, wine racks, 5 ring gas hob, Bosch built in oven and grill, built in microwave/mini oven.
 Next to the kitchen is the utility room with a washing machine, sink and a freezer, plus iron and ironing board.
 Guest clock room with WC.

 Follow the feature stairway to the first floor which contains a further three bedrooms.
 A master bedroom with a king size bed and stunning sea views to the south and west.
 Built in wardrobes, oak dressing table and a tall chest of drawers.

 There is a twin room with built in wardrobes, dressing table and lovely sea view to the west and south

-Finally a single room with, FREESAT TV/DVD, single bed, a 2 X fold up beds, chest of drawers, book case & games cupboard.
+Finally a bunk room with, FREESAT TV/DVD, bunk bed, a 2 X fold up beds, chest of drawers, book case & games cupboard.
 Views to the west and Llyn Peninsular.